Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Introduction

 \section{Introduction}

-In the past few years, min-max optimization has become popular among practitioners due to its relevance for machine learning applications---in particular, when training generative adversarial networks (GANs) \cite{goodfellow2014generative, sanjabi2018convergence, nowozin2016f, gulrajani2017improved}, robust machine learning~\cite{madry2018towards, pourbabaee2020robust, zhang2019theoretically, sagawa2019distributionally, hu2018does, sinha2018certifying}, in fair statistical inference~\cite{rezaei2020fairness,baharlouei2020renyi, zhang2018mitigating, xu2018fairgan, lowy2021fermi, adel2019one}, in reinforcement learning~\cite{dai2018sbeed}, distributed optimization and learning over networks~\cite{rabbat2004distributed,li2013designing,hajinezhad2016nestt,hong2017prox,hong2018gradient}, and for optimal resource allocation in multi-agent systems~\cite{scutari2008optimal,scutari2013joint}.
+In the past few years, min-max optimization has become popular among practitioners due to its relevance for machine learning applications---in particular, when training generative adversarial networks (GANs) \cite{goodfellow2014generative, sanjabi2018convergence, nowozin2016f, gulrajani2017improved}, \odima{in} robust machine learning~\cite{madry2018towards, pourbabaee2020robust, zhang2019theoretically, sagawa2019distributionally, hu2018does, sinha2018certifying}, in fair statistical inference~\cite{rezaei2020fairness,baharlouei2020renyi, zhang2018mitigating, xu2018fairgan, lowy2021fermi, adel2019one}, in reinforcement learning~\cite{dai2018sbeed}, distributed optimization and learning over networks~\cite{rabbat2004distributed,li2013designing,hajinezhad2016nestt,hong2017prox,hong2018gradient}, and for optimal resource allocation in multi-agent systems~\cite{scutari2008optimal,scutari2013joint}.
 The common task arising in these applications, as well as in many others, is solving optimization problems of the general form \begin{eq} \min_{x \in X} \max_{y \in Y} f(x,y), \tag{$\mathsf{P}$} \end{eq} where~$X,Y$ are some convex sets in the corresponding high-dimensional Euclidean spaces and~$f$ is smooth in both variables, possibly in a heterogeneous manner.
 Min-max optimization has been an active area of research since the early works of Nash, von Neumann, and Morgenstern~\cite{nash1950equilibrium,neumann1928theorie,morgenstern1953theory}.
-A very important subclass of such problems where~$f$ is {\em convex-concave}---i.e., $f(\cdot,y)$ is convex and $f(x,\cdot)$ is concave for all~$(x,y) \in X \times Y$---has been studied extensively from the algorithmic viewpoint starting from the work of Nemirovski~\cite{nemirovski2004prox}, who proposed a first-order algorithm with~$O(1/T)$ dimension-independent convergence rate, generalizing the extragradient algorithm from the early work of Korpelevich~\cite{korpelevich1977extragradient}.
+A very important subclass of such problems where~$f$ is {\em convex-concave}---i.e., $f(\cdot,y)$ is convex and $f(x,\cdot)$ is concave for all~$(x,y) \in X \times Y$---has been studied extensively from the algorithmic viewpoint starting from the seminal work of Nemirovski~\cite{nemirovski2004prox}, who proposed a first-order algorithm with an~$O(1/T)$ dimension-independent convergence guarantee, generalizing the extragradient algorithm from the early work of Korpelevich~\cite{korpelevich1977extragradient}.
 This has been followed by many extensions (e.g.,~\cite{juditsky2011solving,he2015mirror,he2015semi,juditsky2016solving,cox2017decomposition}) and applications in machine learning, statistics, and signal processing; see~\cite{xiao2010dual,optbook2,nesterov2013first} and references therein.
-Convex-concave min-max optimization remains an active area up to this day: see, e.g., the recent works~\cite{wang2020improved,zhang2021lower} establishing the matching upper and lower complexity bounds under strong convexity-concavity; the recent proliferation of works on last-iterate convergence~\cite{daskalakis2018last,abernethy2019last,golowich2020last,wei2020linear}; the work~\cite{juditsky2021well} extending the functionality of CVX~\cite{grant2014cvx} (a.k.a.~``disciplined convex programming'') to convex-concave min-max problems and monotone variational inequalities~\cite{kinderlehrer2000introduction}.
+Convex-concave min-max optimization is still a very active area of research: see, e.g., the recent works~\cite{wang2020improved,zhang2021lower} establishing the matching upper and lower complexity bounds under strong convexity-concavity; the recent proliferation of works on last-iterate convergence~\cite{daskalakis2018last,abernethy2019last,golowich2020last,wei2020linear}; the work~\cite{juditsky2021well} extending the functionality of CVX~\cite{grant2014cvx} (a.k.a.~``disciplined convex programming'') to convex-concave min-max problems and \odima{variational inequalities with monotone operators (MVIs)}~\cite{kinderlehrer2000introduction}.